 The Advanced International Certificate of Education (AICE) is an accelerated method of academic study offered solely through the University of Cambridge International Examinations (CIE), a division of the University of Cambridge.
-AICE provides a flexible, broad-based curriculum that is offered worldwide at schools and colleges in over 161 countries, and is recognized by the Florida State Department of Education as a rigorous curriculum.
+AICE provides a flexible, broad-based curriculum that is offered at schools and colleges in over 161 countries, and is recognized by the Florida State Department of Education as a rigorous curriculum.

 There is presently one high school Cambridge AICE site on the campus of Winter Haven High School.

 For more information about our Cambridge Program at Winter Haven High School, visit www.winterhavenhs.com/cambridge/ or call the school at (863) 291-5330.